le717/CRTC/README.md

 * Windows build has been sucessfully tested on x64 Windows 7 and 8.
 However, Vista (and possibly XP) should be supported.

 * Mac OS X build is provided courtesy of [JrMasterModelBuilder](http://jrmastermodelbuilder.netai.net/).
-Minimum supported version is Mac OS X 10.6 Snow Leopard.
+Minimum supported version is Mac OS X 10.7 Lion.

 * **Cycles Render Time Calculator** has been sucessfully tested on Ubuntu 12.04.1 x86 running Python 3.2.
 It may run on other Unix distos, but has not been tested.